 Your mobile notary business website should deliver an enhanced user experience, and the best way to ensure this is to make your website navigable.

 You should add a ‘Contact Me‘ page to make it easier for potential customers to contact you.
 This way, your customers will know where to look if they’re interested in hiring you.
-Similarly, you should design an email opt-in form if you want visitors to become a part of your email list.
+Similarly, you should include an ‘About’ page to explain how the mobile notary process works and how they can hire you.

 #3 Extend Your Website’s Capabilities

-You can use these tools to extend your website’s capabilities in a way that helps you save time and gain more customers.
+If you have a WordPress website, these tools can extend your website’s capabilities in a way that helps you save time and gain more customers.
 Below is a list of some of the best plugins for your notary business WordPress website:

 - Email Subscribers & Newsletters.
 This plugin is a full-fledged solution that provides you everything you need to create and manage an email list and send newsletters.
 This way, you can create long-lasting relationships with your current and potential clients